visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 Filter bins and re-calculate elevation by `elevationLowerPercentile`.
 Hexagons with elevation value smaller than the elevationLowerPercentile will be hidden.

+##### `colorScaleType` (String, optional)

+* Default: 'quantize'

+Scaling function used to determine the color of the grid cell, default value is 'quantize'.
+Supported Values are 'quantize', 'quantile' and 'ordinal'.

 ##### `material` (Object, optional)

 * Default: `true`